barionleg/ANTs_wiki/antsRegistration-metric-sampling-strategies.md

 Image metrics are evaluated over a collection of points in the virtual image domain.
 The virtual domain has the same voxel spacing and dimensions as the fixed image, after downsampling by an integer shrink factor (specified with `-f`) for the stage.

-SyN registration always uses dense sampling and ignores other metric options.
-Other methods allow subsampling as discussed below.
+Prior to v2.4.3, SyN registration always used dense sampling, regardless of the metric options.
+It now supports regular and random sampling.

 ## Metric sampling strategies